eight04/store/README.md

 A reactive store library designed to work with large collection.
 Inspired by svelte/store.

-When some items in the collection are changed, a delta event will be broadcast, so derived stores can be updated accordingly.
+When some items in the collection are changed, a delta event will be broadcasted, so derived stores can be updated accordingly.

 Installation
 ------------